Home » Koh Mak » Koh Mak Beaches

 Leelawadee Speedboats coming from the mainland at Laem Ngop uses the pier at Makathanee as does Kai Bae Huts Speedboat coming from Koh Chang and Koh Kood.

 A narrow road runs behind Ao Kao beach with low key cafes and restaurants at each end.
-Look out for Kon Gin Sen, one of the island’s best spots, M.A Bistro, Nuchzabmaks, Pak Pak, Food Garden, Table Tales, Ball Cafe, By The Sea and Clay Pot in the main drag and Food Art Hut, Little Red Oven and Q Bar at the far eastern end (Ao Kao Resort).
+Look out for Kon Gin Sen, one of the island’s best spots, M.A Bistro, Nuchzabmaks, Pak Pak, Food Garden, Table Tales, Blue Garden, Ball Cafe, By The Sea and Clay Pot in the main drag and Food Art Hut, Little Red Oven and Q Bar at the far eastern end (Ao Kao Resort).

 South and East Coast – Ao Nid, Ao Baan Lang, Ao Pai, Laem Chan, Laem Son – Koh Mak Beaches